Pedals2Paddles/SoloBeta/Initial_Install_Other.md

     * Do the level calibration first on a decently level surface, such as a table.
 For each orientation, place Solo down gently, and let it settle for about 5 seconds before clicking through to the next one.
 Once complete, reboot the Solo.
     * The compass calibration must be done outdoors and away from structures, vehicles, and other metal objects.
 This applies to any vehicle running any firmware, not just a Solo, and not just ArduCopter master.
 Once complete, reboot the Solo.

-13. Once all of the above is complete, you are ready to fly!
+13. **FLY!!** Once all of the above is complete, you are ready to fly!
 You should make your first few flights in a safe, open, and clear area.
 Start off low and slow.
 Run through the basics to function test everything.
 Make sure the Solo is operating smoothly, reliably, safely, and as intended.

-14. ENJOY!

 [Back To Main](../master/README.md)